ahuster/ahuster.github.io/bandnames.md

 title: Bandnames

 ---
 Thought of a good one?
-Toot me it on Mastodon (link above in the header) and I'll add it.
+Tweet it to me (link above in the header) and I'll add it.

 * Quinoa Salad
 * Perplexed By Excel